MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/user-submission.md

 description: "Admins can learn how to configure a mailbox to collect spam and phishing email that are reported by users."
 ---

-# Specify a mailbox for user submissions of spam and phishing messages in Office 365
+# Specify a mailbox for user submissions of spam and phishing messages in Exchange Online

-In Office 365 organizations with Exchange Online mailboxes, you can specify a mailbox to receive messages that users report as malicious or not malicious.
+In Microsoft 365 organizations with Exchange Online mailboxes, you can specify a mailbox to receive messages that users report as malicious or not malicious.
 When users submit messages using the various reporting options, you can use this mailbox to intercept messages (send to the custom mailbox only) or receive copies of messages (send to the custom mailbox and Microsoft).
 This feature works with the following message reporting options:

 - [The Report Message add-in](enable-the-report-message-add-in.md)